 Concern Resolution Storm Water Management Study was very dry, pertained to only one area and only one person showed up to the open house.
-In the past, all engagement has been driven by engineers who can't communicate in a way that engages the public" Ensure content is in plain English and engaging, focusing on how information or options will impact the audience We expect key stakeholders to come to us all at the same time.
+In the past, all engagement has been driven by engineers who can't communicate in a way that engages the public.
+Ensure content is in plain English and engaging, focusing on how information or options will impact the audience.
+We expect key stakeholders to come to us all at the same time.
 This doesn't work because they won't speak freely with each other around.
 Planning tried a dual meeting format where same day meetings occurred with agencies, AT, business, affected landowners, etc. Provide a variety of opportunities and formats for key stakeholders to participate, including email, phone conversation and in-person meetings as opportunity arises.
-The Town's Project Team may also follow-up with key stakeholder groups, particularly in-person, to ensure communication remains open and accessible If engagement activities are held during the day, people work and may not show up.
-Activities and activity times need to be more flexible A variety of participation opportunities will be provided to address varying involvement needs, ranging from informing (passive), online engagement and in- person engagement.
-Opportunities will be responsive to feedback from the Pre- Engagement Survey to build upon the engagement avenues identified as preferred.
+The Town's Project Team may also follow-up with key stakeholder groups, particularly in-person, to ensure communication remains open and accessible.
+If engagement activities are held during the day, people work and may not show up.
+Activities and activity times need to be more flexible.
+A variety of participation opportunities will be provided to address varying involvement needs, ranging from informing (passive), online engagement and inperson engagement.
+Opportunities will be responsive to feedback from the Pre-Engagement Survey to build upon the engagement avenues identified as preferred.
 Further engagement opportunities will be responsive to ongoing community feedback as the project progresses.
-Stakeholders can feel like the Town has already made the decision before seeking input Project engagement will begin early to ensure that community input drives technical analysis.
+Stakeholders can feel like the Town has already made the decision before seeking input.
+Project engagement will begin early to ensure that community input drives technical analysis.
 Input from each round of engagement will be documented and what was (or wasn't) used will be explained alongside an explanation why.
-Further, each round of engagement will begin by explaining what was heard earlier, how it was (or wasn't) used and why so there is clarity regarding the use and value of feedback
+Further, each round of engagement will begin by explaining what was heard earlier, how it was (or wasn't) used and why so there is clarity regarding the use and value of feedback.

 Concern Resolution People need to buy into the vision for the future of Ponoka and this is what can happen if we maintain our current trajectory.
 But if we propose change that is too radical, it will scare people away (developers, etc.).
 Overall, people need to be aware of our options.
 Changes will be founded in Key Guiding Principles developed by and with the community at the beginning of the project.
 Recommendations will be checked against how well they meet the Key Guiding Principles to ensure they reflect and meet the community's input.
 Implementation of Complete Streets (downtown) was not embraced by the community even though they had input into it.
 Some people were upset by reducing lane widths from 4m to 3.5m in the downtown.
 Though roads remained wide enough for two vehicles to pass, people would drive down the middle of the road and complain that they could not make turns.
 Effort will be made to clearly and visually explain how actions and recommendations will impact people's everyday lives, so the context and change is understood.
 This builds upon the earlier resolution to ensure all communications and content are in plain English and focus on how the information (or recommendations) will impact the audience.
-People need to buy into the vision for the future of Ponoka and this is what can happen if we maintain our current trajectory.
-But if we propose change that is too radical, it will scare people away (developers, etc.).
-Overall, people need to be aware of our options.
-Changes will be founded in Project Principles developed by and with the community at the beginning of the project.
-Recommendations will be checked against how well they meet the Principles to ensure they reflect and meet the community's input.
-Implementation of Complete Streets (downtown) was not embraced by the community even though they had input into it.